Should you “fire” your difficult client?

 In my experience every difficult client is an opportunity for growth and for you to become even more brilliant.

 I remember having a very difficult client in my first ever mentoring group.
-After a long phone call where she aired her grievances I was very upset and my mentor suggested I refund her.
-But I realised that the client was feeling separate from the group and just wanted to feel that she mattered.
+After a long phone call where she aired her grievances I was very upset and my mentor at the time suggested I refund her.
+But on reflection I realised that the client was feeling separate from the group and just wanted to feel that she mattered.
 I stopped to consider whether her comments were valid and I did make changes to the way I ran the group in response.
-But most importantly it prompted me to develop ways to get the group members to connect with each other to foster a sense of community – and I continued to work on this over the years that followed.
+Most importantly it prompted me to develop ways to get the group members to connect with each other to foster a sense of community – and I continued to work on this over the years that followed.

-I know that simply would not have developed the successful, close-knit, mentoring community that I did, or become the mentor that I am today had I not been willing to learn from the feedback of my more challenging clients.
+I simply would not have developed the successful, close-knit, mentoring community that I did, or become the mentor that I am today had I not been willing to learn from her feedback – even though she was very challenging for me at the time.

 This isn’t to say you should always just “put up”.
 There are definitely cases where you should let the client go: